temportalflux/integro-tabletop/Backlog.md

 ## Mailbox
 - Pull requests are used to send items between characters
 - Characters in other repos can be added as friends (so mail can be sent)

+## Write Modules
+written in kdl, hosted in github
+- D&D Basic Rules
+- Elf and an Orc had a little baby (v2?)
+- Other Official D&D Content

+## User-Written Modules
+- users can create new modules, saved to github (or other backend servicer)
+- modules are querried from backend(s) on app load, and opt-in able for any given character
+- modules have permissions (based on backend) and user access can be added by the module owner via the app
+- App has interface support for editing modules (adding/removing content, updating content with versioning)